beatobongco/dibtap/_posts/2023-01-10-virtues-and-the-golden-mean.md

 An example situation I came across is to imagine an old lady is being mugged.
 If you have too little courage, you would ignore what is happening and run away.
 If you have too much courage, you might rush in and try to incapacitate the mugger and save the old lady.

 At first glance, it seems having too much courage is a good thing.
 But consider: if the mugger has a knife or a gun, or is much stronger than you, your efforts might be futile and you might just be putting yourself and the old lady in unnecessary danger.
-You might even make the situation worse by escalating it: the mugger might have only planned to take the old lady's purse and run but since you tried to tackle him, he pulls out his gun and shoots both you and the old lady.
+You might even make the situation worse by escalating it: the mugger might have only planned to take the old lady's purse and run but since you tried to tackle him (and maybe the old lady helps you), he pulls out his gun and shoots both you and the old lady.

 A better approach would maybe be to call for help.
 There might be bystanders who are more capable that you could work with.
 Or might try calling the police on your phone.